TERMINL-SOCHI/Glacier-Calculator/About-Siku.md

 ### Siku Compiler

-The compielr I will build for Siku will work by translating Siku into Python, and then it will be run.
+The compiler I will build for Siku will work by translating Siku into Python, and then it will be run.
 Similar to TypeScript being translated into JavaScript.

 <hr>